-For example this invoicing app charges $9-$49 per month for every month it’s on your site.
+For example, this invoicing app starts at $19 per month for every month it’s on your site.
 This is, in my opinion, one of the biggest downsides to Shopify’s app system.
 It works on a pay-as-you-go setup which can add up over time.

 If you want to run Shopify then you’ll probably find yourself in the app store at some point.
 It’s definitely a valuable resource so it shouldn’t be written off based on premium apps.